EmmaUrq/LegoBricks/README.md

 ## TestPlanTemplate_Blank.docm

 The blank template file.
 This is an Agile Test Plan designed to fit the Agile core tenants of being quick to write, quick to read, and informative with no excess data.
-It's 5 simle, straightforward pages and is designed to be **written in fifteen minutes and read in five**.
+It's 5 simple, straightforward pages and is designed to be **written in fifteen minutes and read in five**.

 ## TestPlanTemplate_704Example.docm